nmenant/f5-101-lab-Mesos-Marathon/docs/f5-container-connector/f5-container-connector-installation.rst

 Marathon BIG-IP Controller installation
 ---------------------------------------

-Here we consider you have already retrieved the F5 container connector image and loaded it in the environment. **If you use the UDF blueprint it's already loaded in our private registry 10.1.10.11:5000 (10.1.10.11:5000/marathon-bigip-ctlr:v1.0.0)**.
+Here we consider you have already retrieved the F5 container connector image and loaded it in the environment.

 If you haven't loaded it in your environment, you have two choices :

-#. load it on **all your agents/slaves** with the docker load -i <file_name.tar>
+#. load it on **all your agents/slaves** with the docker load -i <file_name.tar> command.
+If you haven't retrieved it, you can also do a **sudo docker pull docker pull f5networks/marathon-bigip-ctlr** for the latest version.
-#. load it on a system and push it into your registry
+#. load it on a system and push it into your registry if needed.

 To deploy our Marathon BIG-IP Controller, we need to either use Marathon UI or use the Marathon REST API.